AriFordsham/GHCWiki/arrow-notation.md

 # Arrow notation

-Arrow notation has been in GHC for many years, but it lacks a maintainer.
+Arrow notation ([current documentation](http://www.haskell.org/ghc/docs/latest/html/users_guide/arrow-notation.html)) has been in GHC for many years, but it lacks a maintainer.
 Even Simon PJ is very hazy about how it all works, and even toys with the idea of taking it out altogether.

 Apart from the tickets below, there are a number of things that need doing